Thar Desert: Agriculture

 The Thar is one of the most heavily populated desert areas in the world with the main occupations of its inhabitants being agriculture and animal husbandry.

 Agricultural production is mainly from kharif crops, which are grown in the summer season and seeded in June and July.
 These are then harvested in September and October and include bajra, pulses such as guar, jowar (Sorghum vulgare), maize (zea mays), sesame and groundnuts.

 The Thar region of Rajasthan is a major opium production and consumption area.

 Livestock

 Agroforestry

 P. cineraria wood is reported to contain high calorific value and provide high-quality fuel wood.
 The lopped branches are good as fencing material.
 Its roots also encourage nitrogen fixation, which produces higher crop yields.

 Ecotourism

 Desert safaris on camels have become increasingly popular around Jaisalmer.
 Domestic and international tourists frequent the desert seeking adventure on camels for one to several days.
-This ecotourism industry ranges from cheaper backpacker treks to plush Arabian night-style campsites replete with banquets and cultural performances.
+This ecotourism industry ranges from cheaper backpacker treks to plush Arabian-Nights-style campsites replete with banquets and cultural performances.
 During the treks, tourists are able to view the fragile and beautiful ecosystem of the Thar Desert.
 This form of tourism provides income to many operators and camel owners in Jaisalmer, as well as employment for many camel trekkers in the desert villages nearby.
 People from various parts of the world come to see the Pushkar ka Mela (Pushkar Fair) and oases.